 Varicose veins are a result of weakened or damaged valves.
 These valves are key to keeping your blood flowing, but if something happens to the valves, then the blood pools, thus causing varicose veins.

 Crossing your legs does not lead to weakened or damaged valves.

 Myth #2: Spider veins and varicose veins are the same thing.

-We touched on this subject a few weeks back, and will summarize it here for you.
+We touched on this subject a few weeks back, and will summarize the differences between spider and varicose veins here for you.

 Spider veins are red or purple and are much smaller.